via Homebrew

-Fuzzy finder in Rust with async support
+Fuzzy finder written in Rust with interactive search capabilities and shell integration

 # via Homebrew